-Here, in the call to
+Z are aliased in the call to

-Positive, they are passed by
+Positive, they are passed by copy and the

-copy, and the result of the call to
+result of the call to

-Permute therefore depends on the order
+Permute depends on the order in which they're

 copied back after the call.

 Swap procedure is used to swap the value of the two record